Skip to main content

 What is Glutathione?

-Glutathione (GSH, gamma-L-glutamyl-L-cysteinyl-glycine) is a tripeptide composed of glutamate, cysteine, and glycine, with a molecular weight of 307 daltons.
-It is the most abundant non-protein thiol in mammalian cells, present at intracellular concentrations of 1 to 10 mM.
-The bond between glutamate and cysteine is an unusual gamma peptide bond formed through the gamma-carboxyl group rather than the standard alpha-carboxyl, which protects the molecule from cleavage by most intracellular peptidases.
+Glutathione (GSH, gamma-L-glutamyl-L-cysteinyl-glycine) is a tripeptide of glutamate, cysteine, and glycine with a molecular weight of 307 daltons.
+It is the most abundant non-protein thiol in human cells, sitting at intracellular concentrations of about 1 to 10 mM.
+The bond between glutamate and cysteine is an unusual gamma linkage formed through the side-chain carboxyl group rather than the standard alpha-carboxyl, which shields the molecule from cleavage by most peptidases and gives it its characteristic stability.

-The liver contains the highest concentrations and is the primary organ for glutathione synthesis and export.
-Within cells, the cytosol holds 80 to 85% of total glutathione, with 10 to 15% in mitochondria and the remainder in the endoplasmic reticulum.
-Synthesis occurs in two ATP-dependent steps: glutamate-cysteine ligase joins glutamate to cysteine (the rate-limiting step, dependent on cysteine availability), and glutathione synthetase adds glycine to complete the tripeptide.
+The liver holds the highest concentrations and is the main site of synthesis and export.
+Inside cells, roughly 80 to 85% of glutathione is cytosolic, with about 10 to 15% in mitochondria and the rest in the endoplasmic reticulum and nucleus.
+Synthesis runs in two ATP-dependent steps.
+Glutamate-cysteine ligase joins glutamate to cysteine in the rate-limiting reaction, which is constrained by cysteine availability, and glutathione synthetase then adds glycine to finish the tripeptide.

 How Does It Work?